QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 #.
 Choose "New Launcher"
 #.
 Choose a ``Julia 1.0`` Console

-We examine the REPL and its different modes in more detail in the :doc:`tools and editors <tools_editors>` lecture
+We examine the REPL and its different modes in more detail in the :ref:`tools and editors <repl_main>` lecture